The Evolution of Automated AI Code Reviews

 Benefits and Challenges with Humans Reviewing Code

-Of course, there are benefits for implementing code review processes run by humans.
+Of course, there are benefits for implementing code review processes run by humans as opposed to machine learning or AI code review.

 - Transparency — The entire team gets a better picture of what everyone is working on.